sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     Click save.
     ![update](images/36.png)

     Next we'll want to update the policy.
-By searching IAM, selecting orgianization policies, searching domain and clicking on "Domain restricted sharing".
+By searching IAM, selecting organization policies, searching domain and clicking on "Domain restricted sharing".
     ![update](images/37.png)

-    Click Manage polcy.
+    Click Manage policy.
     ![update](images/38.png)

     !!!
 Note

         "Allow All" is the simple approach but feel free to use [more fine grain approach via Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-load-gcs-config#assigning-the-custom-role-to-the-cloud-storage-service-account).

-    We'll want to overide the parent policy with a new rule.
+    We'll want to override the parent policy with a new rule.
 Select replace the policy and then select "Allow All".
-Click done and "Set Polcy." and your good to go.
+Click done and "Set Policy." and your good to go.
     ![update](images/39.png)

     The policy has been updated and you can retry adding the role to the new principal.
     ![update](images/40.png)

-Click `Save` and your finished GCP setup.
+Click `Save` and you're finished GCP setup.
 ![Click Save](images/33.png)

 ## Load source data